 r/webdev is a subreddit with 3.3M members.
-The most common kinds of discussions are solution requests and advice requests, and the community frequently discusses looking for, looking, ai, web, and built, and they frequently recommend/review domain registrar, headless cms, and cms.
+The most common kinds of discussions are solution requests and pain & anger, and the community frequently discusses looking for, looking, ai, web, and frontend, and they frequently recommend/review domain registrar, headless cms, and cms.

 A community dedicated to all things web development: both front-end and back-end.
 For more design-related questions, try /r/web_design.